Sales people have been giving tech demos for a long time. Are we getting any better at it? – IBM technology demonstration 1961

-Craig Elias (Principal with Shift Selling) referenced internal triggers as the most powerful, such as a budget increase, change in personnel, and other status quo disruptors.
+Craig Elias (Principal with Shift Selling) referenced internal scoops as the most powerful, such as a budget increase, change in personnel, and other status quo disruptors.
 All organizations experience this type of change, and by mapping potential trigger events onto the prospect CPP, you are closer to closing a potential deal.

 There are many trigger events such as office expansion, product upgrades, and even competitor product upgrades.
 For example, if you identify elements of the prospect software stack and renewal dates, you will know the best times to introduce a new solution.
 Trigger events can and should be part of the SDR role, and should be compensated as part of a sales intelligence quota.
 Initial sales intelligence can be vetted during discovery calls, and also during product demos.